acend/quarkus-techlab/content/en/docs/10.0/106_dev-console.md

 Quarkus knows various ways to easily display information in the [Dev Ui Guide](https://quarkus.io/guides/dev-ui).

-We will create a simple Java POJO which extends the `SimpleBuildItem` in our deployment module to expose the static information.
+We will create a simple Java POJO `StaticMetadataBuildItem` which extends the `SimpleBuildItem` in our deployment module to expose the static information.

 ```java
 package ch.puzzle.quarkustechlab.extensions.appinfo.deployment;